 Prerequisite: MTH 120 or 130 (or equivalent) and Level III (or higher) placement.
+No prerequisite required for lateral-entry teachers.

 MTH 240.
 Calculus I, Differential Calculus.
 4.

 A study of differential calculus of algebraic, trigonometric, and transcendental functions, including a brief introduction to anti-derivatives.
 Fall only.